 How to use the Shopify Reconciliation Tool

+In the top-right corner, use the Date Range selector to choose the period you want to reconcile.
+Then select the data you'd like to reconcile.
 This is where you will specify what data you want to compare.
 This can range from Net sales to a specific payment gateway.
 Once you have selected the data in the dropdown, you can then click 'Reconcile'.

 If you receive an error while submitting the file, it could be due to the file size.
 Read HERE to learn more.

-Is your reconciliation report showing differences?
+Is your reconciliation report showing variances?

 You can click on the top right 'View order on Shopify' button if you want to view the order within your Shopify store account: